klevvit/Sweeper/README.md

 Unfortunately, these functions became glitchy for now due to my work on improving the code.

 ## Download
 You can download [runnable jar-file](out/artifacts/Sweeper_jar).
-Current version works with Java 10 on my Mac, but I'm not sure about Windows.
+Current version works with Java 8 or higher and checked on macOS Big Sur and Windows 10.